Whatsapp Icon

 Cancer and its treatments can have a profound impact on the body, including noticeable changes to the skin.
 For those undergoing this journey, observing alterations in their skin's appearance, texture, or overall health might be concerning.
 This introductory post aims to demystify why skin changes occur in cancer patients, touching upon the effects of cancer itself as well as the impact of treatments such as chemotherapy, radiation, and targeted therapies.

 Cancer's Direct Effects on Skin: In some cases, cancer directly affects the skin.
 For example, certain types of cancer like melanoma are inherently skin-related.
-However, even cancers not initially linked to the skin can lead to manifestations on the skin surface.
-These might include unusual moles, lesions, or general discoloration as the cancer impacts the body's systems.
+However, even cancers not initially linked to the skin can lead to manifestations on the skin's surface.
+These might include unusual moles, lesions, or general discolouration as cancer impacts the body's systems.

 Chemotherapy: Chemotherapy, a common cancer treatment, involves powerful drugs that target rapidly dividing cancer cells.
 Unfortunately, these drugs do not discriminate between cancerous and healthy cells, affecting the skin cells too.
 Patients might experience symptoms ranging from dryness, peeling, and rashes to increased sensitivity to sunlight.